In an emergency

 Confidential support on campus

-UniSC has dedicated officers who are trained to listen and provide confidential support if you feel you may have been impacted by gender-based violence.
+UniSC has dedicated officers who are trained to listen and provide confidential support if you feel you may have been impacted by Gender-based violence available Monday-Friday: 8.30am-4.30pm.

 Contact Safer Communities: